ckuethe/MaltegoTransform-Python/README.md

 # MaltegoTransform-Python

-___Disclaimer:___ This is not my (@sroberts) code.
-I didn't write it.
-I just thought it'd be nice to have this code somewhere people count contribute to it.
-This belongs to the awesome Paterva team and they deserve all the credit.

 So here is a [small python lib for creating your own transforms](http://dev.paterva.com/developer/downloads/index.php#libraries), just takes out some of the hassle.

 ## Basic Examples